 It is not a requirement, but is advisable to refer to Anthology magazine or purchase a copy before submitting your work, so that you can see the type of material we publish.
 Subscriptions and single copies are available to purchase through our online shop.

-- FIRST: The winner will receive a €1,000 cash prize and the chance to see their work published in a future issue of Anthology.
+- FIRST: The winner will receive €1,000 and the winning story will be published in a future issue of Anthology.
 The winner will also receive a one-year subscription to Anthology.

 - SECOND: €250